Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 21. Add in-game option "Action Feedback" (not compatible with Lefreut's Enhanced UI (LeUI))

-This component installs a slider control that can be used to show small symbols around character sprites that indicate their current action (e.g. fighting, spellcasting, thieving actions).
+This component installs a slider control that can be used to show small symbols around character sprites that indicate their current action (e.g. fighting, spellcasting or thieving actions).
 You can choose between several feedback levels.
 Some levels may require that the Gameplay option "Debug Mode" is enabled.